Barrie Gavin: Films on folk music

-In 1970 Barrie Gavin began to explore folk music with the writer and musician A. L. Lloyd.
+In 1970, Barrie Gavin began to explore folk music with the writer and musician A. L. Lloyd.
 Together they travelled across the British Isles and visited Romania, Hungary, the United States.
 The death of A. L. Lloyd in 1984 brought this work to an end.

 Years in Germany

-In 1977 Gavin had been invited to Germany to make a film about Kurt Weill.
-This marked the beginning of a long association with German television, resulting not only in many adventurous documentaries (mainly in Frankfurt for the producer Swantje Ehrentreich) but also in a new area of work, directing concerts for television.
-To date he has been responsible for some 250 relays of concerts and opera.
+In 1977, Gavin had been invited to Germany to make a film about Kurt Weill.
+This marked the beginning of a long association with German television, resulting not only in many documentaries (mainly in Frankfurt for the producer Swantje Ehrentreich) but also in a new area of work, directing concerts for television.
+To date, he has been responsible for some 250 relays of concerts and opera.

 Collaboration with Sir Simon Rattle

-In the 1980s Gavin began a collaboration with the conductor Sir Simon Rattle.
-They worked on a long series of productions with the City of Birmingham Symphony Orchestra.
+In the 1980s, Gavin began a collaboration with Sir Simon Rattle, on a series of productions with the City of Birmingham Symphony Orchestra.
 The list of films created together includes: